-To configure replication, set up two Cloudpath virtual appliances with the same OVA.
-When configuring these virtual appliances, all application and network properties must be the same for both servers in the cluster.
+To configure replication, set up a minimum of two Cloudpath virtual appliances with the same OVA.
+These are for the two database nodes.
+Also, set up an additional appliance with the same OVA for each application node that will be part of your cluster.
+When configuring these virtual appliances, all application and network properties must be the same for all nodes in the cluster.